-Pursuant to the requirements of the Securities Act of 1933, as amended, this Registration Statement on Form N-2 has been signed by the following persons on behalf of the Registrant, and in the capacities indicated, on the 28th day of March, 2012.
+Pursuant to the requirements of the Securities Act of 1933, as amended, Pre-Effective Amendment No. 1 to this Registration Statement on Form N-2 has been signed by the following persons on behalf of the Registrant, and in the capacities indicated, on the 24th day of August, 2011.

 Signature Title

 /s/ Michael T. Moe President, Chief Executive Officer and Chairman of the

 Michael T. Moe Board of Directors (Principal Executive Officer)

 /s/ Stephen D. Bard Chief Financial Officer, Chief Compliance Officer,

 Stephen D. Bard Treasurer and Corporate Secretary (Principal Financial

 and Accounting Officer)

-/s/ Mark D. Klein Director
+Director

 Mark D. Klein

-/s/ Leonard A. Potter Director
+Director

 Leonard A. Potter

-/s/ Mark W. Flynn Director
+Director

 Mark W. Flynn

-/s/ R. David Spreng Director
+Director

 R. David Spreng